Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/04OrganizationalAspects/README.md

 Think about the fee you want/need to charge (see budget).
 Think about the credits students can get.
 Is a certificate needed (see certification of attendance)?

 Be sensible and transparent about the information you collect.
 If you need to ask information like gender, age or nationality, keep into account that this is not always as straightforward as you might think - always offer the option of a blank field.
-Please do not use the distinction between Mrs and Ms.
+Please do not use the distinction between Mrs. and Ms.

 You can make a short poll to measure what do participants already know about the topic (their pre-knowledge).
 It can help you to prepare training material.
 Make clear what data is going to be shared/retained and why.
 Always offer people the option of opting out, and keep any information you do archive safely stored.
 Consider creating a list of interested participants for a newsletter or for keeping in touch, but be aware of data protection (like the EU General Data Protection Regulation (Regulation (EU) 2016/679)).